 Substance Abuse In Health Care

-Like many other working professionals facing an addiction, there are many reasons a medical professional might turn to drugs or alcohol.
+Like many other working professionals facing an addiction, a medical professional might have multiple reasons for turning to drugs or alcohol.
 They could be looking for a way to stay alert on an all-day or overnight shift or a way to escape the emotional pain from a day of hard decisions and upsetting outcomes.

 Signs Of Addiction Within Medical Professionals

-Recognizing a drug or alcohol dependence in doctors or nurses can be difficult because many are considered to be highly functional addicts.
-This means that they are able to maintain their career, home life and substance abuse for a period of time without others noticing.
+Recognizing drug or alcohol dependence in doctors or nurses can be difficult because many are considered to be highly functional addicts.
+This means that they are able to maintain their career, home life, and substance abuse for a period of time without others noticing.

 Common signs of addiction in doctors and nurses include: